 When a property is owned by 3 or more people, there are various ownership combinations which could be used, and your particular circumstances will need to be considered.

 Where you pass away first

 Where you pass away first, your interest in the property automatically passes to the surviving co-owner.
 In these circumstances your Will does not apply to your interest in the property and therefore any clause in your Will dealing with the property is of no effect.
-A form needs to be prepared and documents need to be lodged with the Titles Office to record the death of the co-owner on the title deed.
+A form is prepared and documents lodged with the Titles Office to record the death of the co-owner on the title deed.

-Where you have made a greater financial contribution than the co-owner to the purchase of the property, you can ensure that your beneficiaries receive the benefit of this greater financial contribution by having a loan agreement and a registered mortgage over the property signed by the co-owner (after obtaining independent legal advice).
+Where you have made a greater financial contribution than the co-owner to the purchase of the property, you could ensure that your beneficiaries receive the benefit of this greater financial contribution by having a loan agreement and mortgage over the property signed by the co-owner (after obtaining independent legal advice).

 Where your co-owner passes away first

 Where the co-owner passes away before you, you automatically become the sole owner of the property and therefore the property is no longer owned as Joint Tenants.
 In these circumstances, the property is an estate asset and your Will can specify which beneficiaries are to receive the property.